oaishi/3DScene_from_text/README.md

-# Static and Animated 3D Scene Generation from Diverse Text Descriptions
+# Static and Animated 3D Scene Generation from Free-form Text Descriptions

 We propose a novel approach to generate 3D scenes (both animated and static) from text using a Transformer based NLP architecture and non-differential renderer.